Do You Still Need To Apply For The Loan Moratorium? Here’s What You Should Know

 The Association of Banks in Malaysia (ABM) and the Association of Islamic Banking and Financial Institutions Malaysia (AIBIM) have also issued a joint statement to assist affected borrowers with extensions of the existing moratorium.
 This repayment assistance has also been extended to those affected by the devastating floods in several states.

-The six-month moratorium ends on September 30, 2020.
+The first six-month moratorium ended on September 30, 2020.

-After September 30, 2020, you are expected to resume repayment of your loans.
+After September 30, 2020, you were expected to resume repayment of your loans.
 Borrowers should contact their respective financial institutions to find out the options available to resume payments if they have not received notification about the post-moratorium repayment.

 For home mortgage loans, the accumulated unpaid interest on the loan will still need to be paid after the moratorium either by increasing the monthly instalment amount or extending the loan repayment period.
 However, the recent interest rate cuts have also helped bring down home loan interest payments and this could lead to lower monthly repayments.

-What is the 3-month moratorium extension?
+What is the moratorium extension?

 It’s important to note that this extension is not automatic like the previous moratorium.
 Borrowers who want to extend their loan moratorium or reduce their monthly instalment amounts must apply directly to the bank.

 If you can afford the monthly repayment now, it’s better to start paying again as the longer you delay means the loan period would be extended even more in future.
 As for home loans, the longer you delay paying down the loan while adding on the unpaid monthly interest charges will mean paying more in borrowing cost in future.